-Women’s Physique competitors will be judged in two-piece suits.
-Suits may be of any color, pattern, and style.
+Women’s Physique competitors will be judged in two-piece suits that may be of any color, pattern, and style.
 Suit should cover at least 30% of the glutes and should crisscross over the lower back, with the straps hooked into the bottoms.
 Suits should be in good taste; no thongs/T-back bottoms will be permitted.
 ANBF promoters reserve the right to disqualify a competitor from competing in a specific show if their suit is inappropriate.
 Competitors are advised to bring two suits to check-in to avoid this.
 Jewelry and hair ornaments will be allowed during all rounds of judging.

 Judges will evaluate competitors on the following criteria: